lcamichigan/active-chapter-bylaws/README.md

 associate members (non-initiated) who are students at the University of Michigan.
-To actively participate in chapter affairs, a member (active or associate) must be in good standing in accordance with Codes IV-1 (Good Standing), VIII-7 (Financial), and VIII-8(Scholastic) of the _Statutory Code_.
+To actively participate in chapter affairs, a member (active or associate) must be in good standing in accordance with Codes IV-1 (Good Standing), VIII-7 (Financial), and VIII-8 (Scholastic) of the _Statutory Code_.

 ### Sec.
 2. Chapter Obligations

-As required by the General Fraternity, the Chapter shall maintain the following Operating Standards as enumerated in ArticleIII, Sec.3 of the _Constitution_:
+As required by the General Fraternity, the Chapter shall maintain the following Operating Standards as enumerated in Article III, Sec.
+3 of the _Constitution_:

 1. The Chapter Membership, active and associate, must be equal in number to the campus fraternity average or 40, whichever is smaller, but in no event fewer